René Binet (neo-fascist): New European Order

 In July 1950, Binet launched the magazine Le Nouveau Prométhée, which presented itself as "national-progressist" and tried to appear more mainstream, and where he developed his theories on "biological realism".
 The text published in the first issue was adapted the same year as a brochure entitled Théorie du racisme in order to serve as a doctrinal pamphlet advocating racial segregation.
 The magazine disappeared after one year of existence in 1951.
 The same year, Binet founded the group Nation and Progress, which later inspired the Nationalist Movement of Progress and Nouvelle Droite leaders.
-Binet also became close to Maurice Bardèche and the In 1951, he went to Malmö with Bardèche and attended the meeting that saw the formation of the European Social Movement, a neo-fascist alliance set up to bring together nationalists from all over Europe.
+Binet also became close to Maurice Bardèche and the Comité National Français ('French National Committee'), a section of the European Social Movement (ESB).
+In 1951, he went to Malmö with Bardèche and attended the meeting that saw the formation of the ESB, a neo-fascist alliance set up to bring together nationalists from all over Europe.

 However, Binet soon broke from the new group which he felt did not go far enough in terms of racialism and anti-communism, and joined instead Amaudruz in establishing the Zurich-based New European Order (NEO) as a more radical alternative in 1951.
 The group called at its founding for a "European racial policy" in order to improve the European gene pool via eugenicist interventions and control of ethnic inter-marriages.
 Binet aimed at federating the nationalists of Europe – from former Waffen-SS members to former resistance fighter – against what he called the Russo-American occupation of the continent by "niggers", "Mongols" and "Jews".